 Hand Out Bookmarks

 If we had it our way, we’d make every gift-giving holiday a bookmark-giving holiday.
 They’re just so useful and make reading that much more fun for kids!
 But wait, why are bookmarks on a list of Read Across America Day activities?
-Because these crafty corner bookmarks double as a fun activity!
+Because these crafty corner bookmarks double as a fun activity for students to complete during the festivities.

 - Make googly-eyed monster bookmarks